druxorey/code-practices/_exercises/S03-EN-iterative-control-structures.md

 ![example](images/S03-E10.webp)

 11) **E11-guessing-game**: Write an algorithm that generates a random number between 1 and 100 and asks the user to guess the number.
 If the number is incorrect, the program should give the user a clue by telling them if the number is higher or lower than the secret number.
 The game should continue until the user guesses the number.

+12) **E12-chessboard-rice**: On a chessboard, one grain of rice is placed on the first square, double the grains on the second square, and so on until the 64th square.
+Design a program to present a list indicating the square number, the number of grains placed on that square, and the cumulative sum of grains up to that square.

+13) **E13-prime-number**: Develop a program that indicates whether a given positive integer is a prime number or not.

+14) **E14-perfect-number**: Design a program that indicates whether a given positive integer "M" is perfect or not.
+A number is perfect when the sum of all its divisors, except itself, equals the number. **Example:** 6 is exactly divided by 1, 2, and 3, which sum up to the original value: 6.

+15) **E15-palindromic-prime**: A positive integer is called a palindromic prime when it is prime and also remains prime when its digits are reversed.
+For example, 17, 31, 37, and 113 are palindromic primes because 71, 13, 73, and 311 are also primes.
+Design a program to indicate whether a given number N is a palindromic prime.